Citation, DOI and article data

 Diagnostic radiographic findings include:

-- bilateral posterior iliac horns ("Fong's prongs")
+- bilateral posterior iliac horns ("Fong prongs")

-- protuberant anterior iliac spines
+- flared iliac crests with protuberant anterior iliac spines

 For absent patella(e), consider: